BY571/Soft-Actor-Critic-and-Extensions/README.md

 -env, Environment name, default = Pendulum-v0
--per, Adding Priorizied Experience Replay to the agent if set to 1, default = 0 -munchausen, Adding Munchausen RL to the agent if set to 1, default = 0 -ere, Adding Emphasizing Recent Experience to the agent if set to 1, default = 0 -info, Information or name of the run
+-per, Adding Priorizied Experience Replay to the agent if set to 1, default = 0 -munchausen, Adding Munchausen RL to the agent if set to 1, default = 0 -d2rl, Uses Deep Actor and Deep Critic Networks if set to 1, default = 0 -ere, Adding Emphasizing Recent Experience to the agent if set to 1, default = 0 -info, Information or name of the run
 -frames, The amount of training interactions with the environment, default is 100000